nrwl/nx/docs/generated/packages/nx-plugin/documents/overview.md

 ```

 - The `uniq` function creates a random name with the prefix and a random number.
 - The `ensureNxProject` is the function that will create the temporary directory.
-It takes two arguments, the plugin package name and the dist directory of when it's built.
+It takes a list of dependant projects needed to execute the `nx` command.
+Any transient dependencies within the workspace are also prepared.
 - The `runNxCommandAsync` will execute a `nx` command in the E2E directory.

 There are additional functions that the `@nrwl/nx-plugin/testing` package exports.
 Most of them are file utilities to manipulate and read files in the E2E directory.